sanozmen/cog-insights/README.md

 ## Usage
 - **Load GeoTIFF Data:** Enter the URL of a Cloud-Optimized GeoTIFF or use the provided sample data.
-- **Explore Features:** Utilize the interactive map and side panel controls for data analysis.
-- **Adjust Settings:** Customize the visualization by adjusting opacity, pixel value scales, and color scales.
+- **Adjust Settings:** Customize the visualization by adjusting opacity, pixel/no data intervals and color scales.
-- **Add Markers:** Click on the map to add markers and analyze specific data points.
+- **Add Markers:** Click on the map, find your location or search an address to add markers and analyze specific data points.
 - **Data Comparison:** Use the scatter chart for comparing data at different locations.

 For a detailed showcase of the Interactive COG Map Viewer, you can watch tutorial video by clicking the image below.